 To redeem a brand specific offer at Sephora, you need a promo code.
 You can only use one promo code per order there.
 At Ulta, you add the offers to the cart from the GWP section.
 This means you can add as many as you qualify for and still use a coupon code.
 Unlike Sephora, you can also redeem most gifts in store.
 Just know what they are offering before you shop, because the employees cannot memorize all of them.

-Between the Jumbo Love Liter Sale, Love Your Skin, Beauty Stars, 21 Days of Beauty, Spring Haul Savings, Gorgeous Hair, Summer Sale, Forever Fabulous, Platinum Appreciation 10x Points Day, Fall Haul Savings, Holiday Haul Savings, Cyber Fundays, Beauty Blitz, and Merry Monday Sale, the events keep coming all year.
+Between the Jumbo Love Liter Sale, Love Your Skin, Beauty Stars, 21 Days of Beauty, Spring Haul Savings, Gorgeous Hair, Summer Sale, Forever Fabulous, Platinum Appreciation 10x Points Day, Fall Haul Savings, Holiday Haul Savings, and Beauty Blitz, the events keep coming all year.
 Every event brings nice savings opportunities.
 Between these events and the 20% off prestige coupons, you have more opportunities throughout the year to save at Ulta than you do at Sephora.

 Select products get discounted up to 50% off fora limited time.
 They usually return to full-price after the promotion ends.
 While Sephora occasionally offers similar deals in the form of the Daily Wow or Weekly Wow, the deals rarely overlap.